wisdomabioye/linera-react-client/README.md

 ### Important Notes

+- **API Change**: `onNotification()` is on Chain instances (not Client instances)
-- Notifications are tied to the client instance lifecycle
+- Notifications are tied to the chain instance lifecycle
-- When the client is destroyed or reinitialized, notification handlers are cleared
 - Public chain notifications persist even when wallet disconnects
 - Wallet chain notifications only work when wallet is connected
+- Chain instances are cached by the client manager for efficient access

 ## Cross-Chain Querying